dixe/Game-in-rust/README.md

 - [x] Sword rotation is correct
 - [x] Sword Swing animation
 - [x] Trigger animation/action on controllerInput
-- [ ] Sword collision, based on its location
+- [x] Sword collision, based on its location
 - [x] Complex model
 - [ ] Player/entity/action state.
 Some actions has to finishe before new input is valid
+- [ ] Sword collision bug fix
+- [ ] Sword animation only when attacking state
+- [ ] render of collision boxes
+- [x] 3. person follow cam

 # complex model